Words with the Shaman

 Words with the Shaman is a three-part instrumental suite by the English singer-songwriter David Sylvian.
 It was recorded in London in 1985 and released as an EP the same year on Virgin Records.
-It peaked at #72 in the UK single charts.
+It peaked at number 72 on the UK singles chart.

 As Sylvian described in a liner note, Words with the Shaman was "conceived as musical footnotes of themes started earlier on the album Brilliant Trees and [...] developed as a collaborative group effort."